 A long time ago in a galaxy far, far away, when Mark Hamill and Harrison Ford were equally unknown, folk queued outside the cinemas of London's West End since before dawn, and scalpers sold tickets for a whole £30...

 Star Wars was coming to town.
-And Star Wars fever, the disease that sparked a thousand godawful conventions and an entire Jedi religion, was born on this day in 1977.
+And the Star Wars fever that sparked a thousand godawful conventions and an entire Jedi religion was born this day in 1977.

 Creator George Lucas, of course, sold the franchise, and with it, LucasFilm, to Disney, for a cool $4bn, while staying on as a consultant.
 And, Lord love him, he donated most of it to charity.
 So the franchise has been revived, we are looking forward to the next film and drinking a Starry Night.